apache/couchdb-documentation/src/setup/cluster.rst

     # Create the admin user and password:
     curl -X PUT http://<server-IP|FQDN>:5984/_node/_local/_config/admins/admin -d '"password"'

-    # Now, bind the clustered interface to all IP addresses availble on this machine
+    # Now, bind the clustered interface to all IP addresses available on this machine
     curl -X PUT http://<server-IP|FQDN>:5984/_node/_local/_config/chttpd/bind_address -d '"0.0.0.0"'

     # If not using the setup wizard / API endpoint, the following 2 steps are required: